Emilson-Jose/Nextjs-Learn-stuff/projects/tictactoe/tictactoe-desc.md

 This program was written to stretch my Python coding muscles.
 I focused on the following three aspects of coding for this refresher.

 - Clarity - making the program easy to look at and understand.
-- 2D data management -
+- 2D data management - applications of 2d array structures using Python lists
-- User-control -
+- User-control - Python input handling

 # Reflection